 Left-wing antisemites like Ken Livingstone point to the socio-economic status of the Jewish community as a whole, the success of prominent Jewish academics, politicians and media figures, and feel that the Jewish community does not need defending as a powerless group, we’re doing just fine.
 Better than fine.
 In fact, the Jewish community is so successful, we actually influence media and political discourse in the service of our own community’s interests, to the detriment of other minority groups – like the Palestinians.

 The Palestinian people are one of the most powerless groups in the world today.
-Millions of people are stateless, displaced from the homes of their parents and grandparents, penned into specific areas they can’t leave without permission of people with guns, trapped in refugee camps for three generations by a unholy alliance of Western powers, Israel, Arab states and with the connivance of humanitarian organisations like the UN, left to rot while their future is treated like a political football in the international Game of Thrones.
+Millions of people are stateless, displaced from the homes of their parents and grandparents, penned into specific areas they can’t leave without permission of people with guns, trapped in refugee camps for three generations by an unholy alliance of Western powers, Israel, Arab states and with the connivance of humanitarian organisations like the UN, left to rot while their future is treated as a political football in the international Game of Thrones.
 A powerless group of people who are persecuted, who must be defended and protected from the powerful.

 The Palestinian people fit left ideas of a marginalised group who experience racism as prejudice plus power in a way that Jewish people do not.
 The Israeli government is powerful.
 The Israeli government is predominantly Jewish, and acts to protect and defend Jewish interests and the Jewish state.
 Diaspora Jews are powerful and their community institutions all support Israel as a Jewish state.
 Therefore, although *obviously* Jewish people aren’t all responsible for the actions of Israel, most are, and as political short-hand, they should be assumed to be somehow on the side of the powerful and bad actors until they demonstrate their credentials otherwise.